 I've always learned to understand concepts and processes through analogies (thanks Mom and Dad!), so I've been making sense of my entrepreneurial journey the same way.

 At first, it started with noticing a feeling of being cold or numb in the career region.
 I found myself getting lost in social activities, dwelling on and dissecting past decisions, and spending too much time wondering what's going on in someone else's world and how they were perceiving my life decisions.
-I knew that I still had an internal fire that was lingering and cowering somewhere in my soul, but how do I start to grow and productively direct it?
+I knew that I still had an internal fire that was lingering somewhere in my soul, but how do I start to grow and productively direct it?

 But then, I was ready to build!
 I was ready to finish something that takes longer than 2 months!
 I wanted to be an expert in something other than hacky sac.